AndreLiar/Plateformprojob/README.md

 - Create a product (e.g., "Job Post Credit") and a one-time price for it.
 Note the Price ID.
 - Get your Publishable Key and Secret Key.
 - Set up a webhook endpoint in Stripe to listen for `checkout.session.completed` events.
 The URL will typically be `http://localhost:<your_nextjs_port>/api/stripe/webhook` during local development (you might need to use a tool like `ngrok` or the Stripe CLI to expose your local webhook endpoint to Stripe).
 Note the Webhook Signing Secret.

-## Current Development Status
-- The core application structure for recruiters and candidates is functional.
-- CV upload to Cloudinary and job application submission are working.
-- Stripe integration for purchasing job posts is implemented.
-- **AI Features (Job Description Generation & CV Analysis)**:
-    - Job Description Generation is available.
-    - CV Analysis is integrated but its UI presentation is simplified (showing "Coming Soon" or "N/A") due to ongoing refinement and to ensure platform stability.
-The text extraction process from CVs in the backend has also been temporarily simplified.

 This README should give a good overview of the project and how to get it running!